check-spelling/check-spelling-docs/Event-descriptions.md

 ## limited-references

-> Warning: pkg/testutil/testutil_windows.go: line 26, columns 67-69, Warning - `amd` is not a recognized word-- found 80 times. (limited-references)
+> Warning: pkg/testutil/testutil_windows.go:26:67 ...
+69, Warning - `amd` is not a recognized word-- found 80 times. (limited-references)

 This is generated when a word appears more than [[unknown_word_limit|Configuration#unknown_word_limit]] times.